TimothyHelton/notes/CSS/00_css.md

 ```

 #### Clear Fix
-This is a different method of floating objects that is mor robust.
+This is a different method of floating objects that is more robust.

 CSS File
 ```css